risk-first/website/menagerie/Software-Dependency-Risk.md

 In particular, _choosing_ dependencies can be extremely difficult.
 As we discussed above, the usefulness of any tool depends on its fit for purpose, it's _ergonomics within a given context_.
 It's all too easy to pick a good tool for the wrong job:

-> "I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail." - [Abraham Maslow, _Toward a Psychology of Being_](https://en.wiktionary.org/wiki/if_all_you_have_is_a_hammer,_everything_looks_like_a_nail)
+> "I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail." - [Abraham Maslow, _Toward a Psychology of Being_](https://en.wiktionary.org/wiki/if_all_you_have_is_a_hammer,_everything_looks_like_a_nail) <!-- tweet-end -->

-With software dependencies, we often have to live with the decisions we make for a long time.
-In my experience, given the [Boundary Risks](Boundary-Risk) associated with getting this wrong, not enough time is spent really thinking about this in advance.
+With software dependencies, we often have to live with the decisions we make for a long time. <!-- tweet-end --> In my experience, given the [Boundary Risks](Boundary-Risk) associated with getting this wrong, not enough time is spent really thinking about this in advance.

 Let's take a closer look at this problem in the next section, [Boundary Risk](Boundary-Risk).